UMD-FSAE-Combustion/Instrument_Cluster_RPi/README.md

 candump -tz can0
 ```

 Note: By default, the CAN controller runs at 1Mbps.
-If you need to adjust the baudrate, edit `/scripts/can.up.sh` to change the baudrate.
+If you need to adjust the bitrate, edit `/scripts/can.up.sh` to change the baudrate.

 ## Credits